jberkel/sms-backup-plus/README.md

 Main features/improvements:

   * Restore.
-SMS/Call logs stored on Gmail can be transferred back to the phone. ⚠️ MMS are not restored.
+SMS/Call logs stored on Gmail can be transferred back to the phone.
+    ⚠️ MMS are not restored.

   * Security.
-SMS Backup+ will never ask you for your Gmail password.
-Instead it uses [XOAuth2](https://developers.google.com/gmail/imap/xoauth2-protocol) to get access to your data.
-You can revoke the access rights at any time.
+SMS Backup+ does not need your Gmail password.
+    * Where possible, SMS Backup+ uses [XOAuth2], including when matching phone numbers against contact names, and writing call log records into your calendar.
+This access can be revoked at any time.
+    * In June 2019 Google [changed their API policy], introducing [sensitivity scopes], and as a result SMS Backup+ [can no longer use XOAuth2] to save messages into your mailbox;
+      instead a "password" is required to access Gmail via IMAP, but it can be a generated application password (which can be revoked without affecting your real password).

   * MMS backup support (added in version 1.1)

   * Call log backup (version 1.2), with Google Calendar integration (1.3) and restore (1.4).

   * Works with any IMAP server (but defaults to Gmail).